-1. Cheap hostels
+1. Budget hostels

-2. Party Hostels.
+2. Party hostels

 Hostels attract many young people, so, unsurprisingly, there are hostels ready to party.
 Party hostels can feature bars, nightclubs, no curfews, and a lively environment.

-- Loki Hostel in Cusco, Peru
+- Hostel One Paralelo in Barcelona

 - Flying Pig Downtown Hostel in Amsterdam